Bay Beach About

 Bay Beach (also known as Crystal Beach) has a vast sandy area with clear water where locals and visitors can enjoy a relaxing day at the beach.
 Bay Beach has undergone extensive renovations to provide an accessible and modern beach facility for the enjoyment of locals and visitors alike.
 New park features include:

-- state-of-the-art washroom facility (complete with lockers, change rooms, foot wash showers and a water bottle filling station)
+- state-of-the-art washroom facility (complete with lockers, change rooms and a water bottle filling station)